IBM/IBM-RPA-Toolkit-for-BAW/README.md

 - Input parameters for the bot (optional)
 - Information if the RPA Agent computer needs to be unlocked to run the bot (true / false)

+**_NEW_** in IBM RPA version 21.0.2 is the IBM RPA Server API that we can use to trigger a IBM RPA Process to run a bot assigned to it. _Using this API is now supported in toolkit version 2!_

 ## The Toolkit
-The first version of the Toolkit supports running IBM RPA bots synchronously using the Web API.
-We also plan to support asynchronous calls, but since that part needs some new readiness / custom components on the IBM RPA side, we have not yet implemented that.
+The first version of the Toolkit supported only running IBM RPA bots synchronously using the Web API exposed by any RPA runtime environment (agent service).
+The second version now supports running bots via the IBM RPA Server API that can be used to trigger orchestrations (IBM RPA Processes).
+The offcial documentation of the Server API can be found [here](https://www.ibm.com/docs/en/rpa/21.0?topic=api-starting-bot-in-orchestrator-process-via).

 When using synchronous calls, there are obviously some things to consider: